 Hero image desktop Hero image mobile

-How red meat is striving to be carbon neutral by 2030
+How red meat is striving to be carbon neutral

 How the red meat industry is reducing greenhouse gas emissions

-What’s the industry doing to achieve CN30?
+What’s the industry doing to achieve carbon neutrality?

 • Improvements in feeding practices (better pastures, new types of food, more grains)